Technologicat/unpythonic/doc/features.md

 mymap = lambda f: curry(foldr, composer(cons, curry(f)), nil)
 ```

-The curried ``f`` uses up one argument (provided it is a one-argument function!), and the second argument is passed through on the right; this two-tuple then ends up as the arguments to ``cons``.
+The curried ``f`` uses up one argument (provided it is a one-argument function!), and the second argument is passed through on the right; these two values then end up as the arguments to ``cons``.

 Using a currying compose function (name suffixed with ``c``), the inner curry can be dropped: